 By Jeremy Plumley

-Army Community Service Coordinator
+Stuttgart Army Community Service Coordinator

 Having an assigned sponsor for incoming personnel and their families is crucial for a successful relocation.
 Sponsors are the hub for important information and being properly trained to sponsor others is an important responsibility.
 To ensure each assigned sponsor is fully prepared for their role, RRP offers sponsorship training twice each month at a set time and location.
 Additional trainings are available upon request.
 Spousal sponsorship is training is also available by request.

-In addition to the translation service, there is a Host Nation Orientation, a one-day event that provides an immersion into the German language and culture as well as an afternoon tour of downtown Böblingen and lunch at a local German restaurant.
+In addition to the translation service, there is a free Host Nation Orientation tour which is a one day event that provides an immersion into the German language and culture, as well as an afternoon tour of downtown Böblingen and lunch at a local German restaurant.
 Signup online through the USAG Stuttgart mobile app.

 Want to learn more?
 RRP offers two German language classes both of which are free and no registration is required.
-German immersion class provides coaching at various levels.
-Participants will learn about German culture and language to make their time here more enjoyable and fulfilling.
+German Immersion class provides coaching at various levels and participants will learn about the German culture and language to make their time in Germany more enjoyable and fulfilling.
 English As A Second Language (ESL) is also available for those whose primary language is something other than English.
 The class offers an immersion into the American culture while also learning the basics of English language and grammar; no registration is required.

 Additional language classes are offered for adults and children through Parent Central Cervices, part of Stuttgart Family & MWR.

 Army Community Service is committed to making the relocation process as smooth as possible for all personnel in Stuttgart!